nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - `deli` \<item name\>

 **DESCRIPTION:**
-- **deletes** the item in the inventory with the corresponding item name
+- **deletes** the item in the inventory with the corresponding item name, and all recipes associated with the item

 **EXAMPLE:**
 - `deli` <u>Bob’s 28th finger</u>